sdroege/gstreamer-rs/docs/gstreamer-player/docs.md

 the player is currently playing a stream.
 <!-- struct PlayerStreamInfo -->
-Base structure for information concering a media stream.
+Base structure for information concerning a media stream.
 Depending on the stream type, one can find more media-specific information in `PlayerVideoInfo`, `PlayerAudioInfo`, `PlayerSubtitleInfo`.